Esports org 100 Thieves raises $35 million in Series B – TechCrunch

 100 Thieves has today announced the close of a $35 million Series B funding round.
 Artist Capital Management led the round, with ACM’s Chief Investment Officer Josh Dienstag joining Mike Sepso, MLG cofounder, on the board of directors.
-Group Arnault, the investment arm of LVMH, also participated in the round.
+Aglaé Ventures, which is the technology investment firm of Groupe Arnault, controlling shareholder of Louis Vuitton Moet Hennessy (LVMH), also participated in the round.

 CEO and founder Matthew “Nadeshot” Haag confirmed to TechCrunch that this latest round brings 100 Thieves’ post-funding valuation to $160 million, which is up from the $90 million valuation it had in October 2018.